The Grange Hall is open for rentals

 “After growing up dancing on their beautiful 2000 square foot maple dance floor there wasn’t even a moment of consideration as to whether this was the venue for us.
 A double set of home appliances outfitted the spacious kitchen and included the use of their plates, forks and rented tablecloths.
 With a little decoration, lights, pine boughs, etc. we transformed the downstairs.
 Warm and comfortable in winter, this place has so much history and connection to the community it is surprising there are not more home-grown weddings held here.
 Every 1st, 3rd and 5th Saturday is reserved for a Contra Dance so plan accordingly!”

-We have also hosted rehearsals for music and drama groups, birthday parties for children and grown-ups, cooking and baking classes, and a tomato canning workshop by the Vermont Department of Agriculture.
+We also regularly host rehearsals for youth and adult music and drama groups, birthday parties for children and grown-ups, cooking and baking classes, and a tomato canning workshop by the Vermont Department of Agriculture.
 Dance events have included workshops and performances of a wide array of styles: contra, swing, tango, African, Afro-Caribbean, Afro-Cuban, waltz, square dances and more.

 FOR MORE INFORMATION: CLICK ON ONE OF THESE LINKS

 Potluck dinners are sometimes held upstairs, in the Main Hall.
-We keep the beautiful dance floor covered with vinyl protective mats, except when groups roll them up for dance events.
+In addition some renters use the MAIN HALL for events that do not include dancing.
+Therefore, we keep the beautiful dance floor covered with vinyl protective mats, except when groups roll them up for dance events.

 A local wool-spinning group met and set up their spinning wheels on the dance floor, in this picture.